-Application for admission forms are also available electronically on the graduate website of Southwestern College.
+Application for admission forms are also available electronically on the graduate website of Southwestern College (www.sckans.edu/graduate).

-Students applying to pursue an M.S.L. must meet the following requirements:
+Students applying to pursue an M.S.L., M.S.S.A., or M.A.S.M. must meet the following requirements:

-Applicants are required to submit an M.S.L. application form, two letters of reference, official transcripts of all college level work, a written statement addressing why the candidate decided to enroll in the M.S.L. program and explaining how the candidate hopes to use this knowledge to further develop his/her career.
+Applicants are required to submit an M.S.L., M.S.S.A., or M.A.S.M. application form, two letters of reference, official transcripts of all college level work, a written statement addressing why the candidate decided to enroll in the specific program and explaining how the candidate hopes to use this knowledge to further develop his/her career.
 Applicants must have a 2.5 cumulative GPA for all previous college coursework.